moi15moi/media/libraries/decoder_ass/src/main/jni/README.md

 ### Prerequisites

 Before running the build script for libass, you will need the following dependencies installed on your system.
-You may use your whatever package manager to install these.
+You may use whatever package manager to install these:

 * build-essential (or equivalent build tools on non-Debian systems)
 * pkg-config